Cross-campus CS Students

 - Math 67 has a pre-requisite of Math 60 PO.

-- Students who have officially placed our of Calc III with authorization from the Mathematics Department at their home institution may instead fulfill this requirement by passing a Math course at The Claremont Colleges with Calc III as a pre-requisite (e.g., Differential Equations).
+- Students who have officially placed out of Calc III with authorization from the Mathematics Department at their home institution may instead fulfill this requirement by passing a 100-level Math course beyond Math 32 and Math 60 at The Claremont Colleges.
+The course must have Calc III (Math 32) as a pre-requisite.
+Examples include Differential Equations or Real Analysis.

 By end of the sophomore spring semester, applicants must also complete the following Math courses at The Claremont Colleges for a passing letter grade: